 Paje- East Coast

 Paje is very different to the northern beaches but definitely worth a trip.
 The vibe is laid-back and chill, perfect for relaxation.
+Because of this it attracts a backpacker crowd.
 The beach is mostly used for kite-surfing, which can make swimming a difficult endeavour.
 However, it can be just as enjoyable to grab a glass of fresh mango juice and watch the surfers do their thing.
 If you’re feeling adventurous, there are a number of kite-surfing schools that will teach you whatever your level.

 My picks for Paje

 - Stay at New Teddy’s Place or Why Not Villas